bob-fornal/edje-spinner/README.md

 ## React Implementation

-First, set up the code to move the CSS and Javascript files from `node_modules` into the `public` folder.
+First, set up the code to move the CSS and Javascript files from `/node_modules` into the `/public` folder.

 ![Folder Structure](./images/documentation/REACT-01.png)